input-output-hk/marlowe-cardano/marlowe/cli-doc/ReadMe.md

       datum                    Export a datum to a JSON file. redeemer                 Export a redeemer to a JSON file.

+## Workflows

+The `marlowe-cli` tools supports both granular and monolithic workflows for creating the files and hashes needed to submit Marlowe contracts with `cardano-cli`.

+### Monolithic Workflow

 The [`export`](export.md) command writes a JSON file with sufficient information to run the contract on the blockchain.
+It contains the following information.

 *   Address
 *   Validator hash